Nigel Tully MBE (Chair)

-Nigel lives on a farm in Hertfordshire with his wife Dr Deborah Cunningham, a consultant radiologist at Imperial Health Care Trust.
-She sponsors the NYJO flute chair and is a passionate lover of jazz.
+Nigel lives on a farm in Hertfordshire with his wife Professor Deborah Cunningham, a consultant radiologist at Imperial Health Care Trust.
+She is a NYJO chair sponsor and is a passionate lover of jazz.

-Award-winning multi-instrumentalist Orphy lives in London and is an acclaimed soloist working across a variety of eclectic musical forms – including jazz, free jazz, free improvisation, jazz fusion and funk.
-Known primarily as a vibraphonist, he also plays saxophone, trumpet, drums, piano, marimba and steel pans.
+Orphy is an acclaimed soloist working across a variety of musical forms – including jazz, free jazz, free improvisation, Orphy has recorded on over 100 albums.

 Dr Cindy Sughrue OBE